What's New in Belize

 Belize's Own Politics of Change

-Like the United States, Belize held national elections in 2008, and, also like the United States, Belize elected its first black leader in history.
+Like the United States, Belize held national elections in 2012, and, also like the United States, Belize re-elected its first black leader in history.
 Dean Barrow, a lawyer by profession, educated in Jamaica and Miami, became prime minister in general elections in 2008.
-His party, the United Democratic Party (or UDP) swept into office with about 57% of the popular vote.
-In its first years in office, the new UDP generally took a low-key approach to governing.
-It followed a reform-oriented agenda, in an effort to mitigate charges of high-level corruption levied against the former government.
-Seeking greater diversity in government, the UDP tapped Mayas and Mennonites for high office, in addition to the traditional core of Creole and Mestizo politicians.
+His party, the United Democratic Party (or UDP), swept into office then with about 57% of the popular vote.
+In its first years in office, the UDP generally took a low-key approach to governing.
+It followed a reform-oriented agenda in an effort to mitigate charges of high-level corruption levied against the former government.
+Seeking greater diversity in government, the UDP tapped Mayans and Mennonites for high office, in addition to the traditional core of Creole and Mestizo politicians.
 However, as the years since the 2008 election passed, Belize’s UDP government has faced growing challenges and increasing popular discontent.
 The 2012 election against the People’s United Party, the main opposition party, was much closer.
 Rising prices and a slow economy (when the United States sneezes, Belize catches a bad cold) cost Prime Minister Barrow some popularity, as has increasing crime, especially in Belize City.
 The government has become mired in new charges of corruption.
 Despite this, in late 2015 PM Barrow was reelected again, for his third, and, he says, his final term.

 In 2016, old tensions between Guatemala and Belize resurfaced, with occasional firefights between Guatemalan and Belize forces in the far south and west of the country.
 Observers, however, expect the flag-waving to give way to more rational discussions.